Contributed By MJ Alves e Burle Advogados e Consultores

 Once an appeal is decided, another request can be filed before the Superior Court of Justice on the grounds of violation of federal law, and before the Federal Supreme Court on the grounds of a breach of constitutional law.

-Recent cases regarding the GAAR and transfer-pricing rules challenged by the tax authority’s assessment give rise to administrative procedures that are ruled on a case-to-case basis.
+Recent cases regarding the GAAR and transfer pricing rules challenged by the tax authority’s assessment have given rise to administrative procedures that are ruled on a case-by-case basis.
 For the GAAR cases, the main concern is the lack of proof of the economic purpose of a transaction or operations.
-For transfer-pricing rules, the main concern is the deviation of the Brazilian Transfer Pricing Rules from the OECD’s Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (eg, the adoption of fixed margins regardless of the nature of the taxpayer’s business, industry or role in the transaction).
+For transfer pricing rules, the main concern is the deviation of Brazilian transfer pricing rules from the OECD’s Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations (eg, the adoption of fixed margins regardless of the nature of the taxpayer’s business, industry or role in the transaction).

 Tax authorities usually address these subjects during a tax audit to contest the transaction or operation as described by a taxpayer, followed by a tax assessment that can be discussed during the administrative or judicial proceeding.